arturdoruch/simple-rest-bundle/README.md

 ### Controller

-In your controller import `ArturDoruch\SimpleRestBundle\RestTrait` class to have access to common REST functions.
+In your controller import the `ArturDoruch\SimpleRestBundle\RestTrait` trait to have access to common REST functions.

 Examples of handling API requests.